akwohlgenant/akwohlgenant.github.io/_posts/2020-07-08-kmeans_welllog_python.md

 ![png](/images/2020-07-08-kmeans-welllog-python/AndyWohlgenant_Final_Project_18Mar2020-Copy2_23_0.png)

-None of the scatter plots of pairs of features show obvious clusters that can be broken out visually, but I am hoping that the k-means algorithm can find meaningful clusters in the data that might yield insights into repeated patterns within the same well, as well as correlating strata from well to well.
+Several of the scatter plots of pairs of features show hints clusters that can be broken out visually, so I am hoping that the k-means algorithm can find meaningful clusters in the data that might yield insights into repeated patterns within the same well, as well as correlating strata from well to well.

 <a id='clustering'></a>
 ## K-means Clustering:

-To prepare the data for the clustering algorithm, I will start by dropping the columns that will not be used in th algorithm: Facies, Formation, Well Name, Depth, NM_M, and RELPOS.
+To prepare the data for the clustering algorithm, I will start by dropping the columns that will not be used in the algorithm: Facies, Formation, Well Name, Depth, NM_M, and RELPOS.

 ```python